Jorenar/blog/2021-07-05-vla-pitfalls.md

 Maybe a recursive function?
 The limit shrinks tremendously.

-And you don't have any (portable, standard) way to react after a stack overflow - the program already crashed, you lost control.
+And you don't have any (portable, standard) way to react after a stack overflow - the program already *crashed, you lost control*.
 So you either need to make elaborate checks before declaring an array or betting that user won't input too large values (the outcome of such gamble ought to be obvious).